Well quasi-order and atomicity for combinatorial structures under consecutive orders: Double ascents and words

-$(\Rightarrow)$ Consider constructing words in $\textbf{W}(\sigma)$.
+\begin{proof} First note that since one letter is added to words in $\textbf{W}(\sigma)$ for each entry of $\sigma$, words in $\textbf{W}(\sigma)$ have length $n$. $(\Rightarrow)$ Consider constructing words in $\textbf{W}(\sigma)$.
 Initially, we may start with either the letter $l$ or $r$.
-Once we have added the letter $r$, every following letter must also be $r$, since the consecutive subword $rl$ would correspond to a consecutive inversion.
-Hence, the possible words are precisely those in the set $\{l^ar^c | a+c=n\}$. $(\Leftarrow)$ It can easily be checked that the associated permutation of any word in $\{l^ar^c | a+c=n\}$ is $\sigma$ (the single ascent of length $n$). \end{proof}
+Once we have added the letter $r$, every following letter must also be $r$, since the consecutive subword $rl$ would correspond to an adjacent inversion.
+Hence, the possible words are precisely those in $\{l^ar^c | a+c=n\}$. $(\Leftarrow)$ It can easily be checked that the associated permutation of any word in $\{l^ar^c | a+c=n\}$ is $\sigma$ (the single ascent of length $n$). \end{proof}

 \begin{lemma} Let $\sigma, \rho$ be double ascents which are not single ascents.
 If $\sigma \leq \rho$, then $\textbf{W}(\sigma) \leq \textbf{W}(\rho)$ under the consecutive subword order. \end{lemma}